Surya-Kaliappan/JAVA_TRAINING/DAY_8/Notes.md

 # String
     -> String is a class.
-It represents a sequence of characters, Java treats strings as objects of the 'String' classrather than as primitive data types.
+It represents a sequence of characters, Java treats strings as objects of the 'String' class rather than as primitive data types.
     -> String is Immutable in nature.
     -> It has two ways to declare.  (object & string literals) -> The Strig will store in SCP(String Constant Pool) when it is directly diclare